jito-foundation/jito-stake-unstake-reference/README.md

 1.  **Account Rent & Fees:** Transactions require SOL for network fees and potentially rent-exemption for new accounts.
 2.  **Stake Deposit Interceptor:** JitoSOL requires using the stake-deposit-interceptor wrapper program (program ID: `5TAiuAh3YGDbwjEruC1ZpXTJWdNDS7Ur7VeqNNiHMmGV`) for depositing stake accounts.
 This program manages the authorization and deposit process, creating a deposit receipt that can later be used to claim pool tokens.
-3.  **Stake Account Deposits - Two-Step Process:** This implementation separates stake account creation from deposit to keep transactions within size limits.
-Step 1 creates and delegates a stake account.
-Step 2 deposits it to the pool via the interceptor.
+3.  **Stake Account Deposits - Two-Step Process:** This implementation uses a two-step process.
+Step 1 creates an active stake account by depositing SOL and immediately withdrawing it as a stake account (all in one transaction).
+Step 2 deposits that stake account to the pool via the interceptor.
 In production, users typically already have delegated stake accounts and would skip Step 1, using the deposit methods directly with their existing stake account addresses.
 4.  **Stake Account Deactivation:** Funds withdrawn as stake accounts (via Assisted `useReserve=false` or Manual) are only fully liquid after the stake account deactivates (typically 1-2 epochs).
 5.  **Reserve Withdrawal:** Using the reserve (`useReserve=true`) is subject to available liquidity and incurs fees defined by the stake pool.
-6.  **Validator Selection:** When creating stake accounts (Step 1), you must select a validator from the pool's active validator list to delegate to.
+6.  **Validator Selection:** When creating stake accounts (Step 1), the pool automatically assigns a validator during the withdraw process.
 When depositing (Step 2), the validator is automatically detected from the stake account data - no manual selection needed.
 7.  **Testnet vs Mainnet:** Pool parameters, minimum balances, and behavior differ between networks.

 ## References